 Fold the Bottom Right Corner Up

 Fold the bottom right corner up to meet the left vertical edge.
-When you are finished with this step of the project, your paper should look like the photo to the left.Continue to 5 of 8 below.
+When you are finished with this step of the project, your paper should look like the photo.Continue to 5 of 8 below.

 05 of 08